 A growing number of people are choosing to travel self-catered in the post-pandemic world.
 Hiring an apartment on a short-term rental deal provides your own private space for exploring the city at your leisure.

 We use Vrbo as one of our favourite alternatives to Airbnb.
 It has several fab properties around Valparaíso.
-Here are three of the stand-outs we picked out:
+Here are two of the stand-outs we picked out:

 Where to stay in Valparaíso: map